ai-kadhim/ProductSnapAI/README.md

+# 🖼️ ProductSnapAI
-# 🖼️ ProductSnapAI: Stable Diffusion Model for E-Commerce Products Images
+## 💻 Stable Diffusion Model for E-Commerce Products Images

 ProductSnapAI is a Stable Diffusion project that allows you to create visual representations of products in your brand style based on textual descriptions.
 The project is open-source and welcomes contributions from the community.